British investment in Argentina: Investment in the Argentinian railway system

-Modern Investment
+Modern investment

 With the 1943 Coup d'Etat in Argentina, and the populist President Juan Perón winning power, investment in Argentina started appearing less profitable.
 In 1948, Perón nationalized the railway system, which, at the time, was still mainly owned by the British.
 Many of the military dictators of Latin America in the 20th century were keen to practice Import Substitution Industry, that meant isolating the Latin American economies from the economies of western European and North America.
 The method attempted to discourage the buying of finished goods from other countries and instead to produce such goods domestically.
 Under the import substitution policy, democratically elected Perón, as well as several dictators, in the latter half of the twentieth century nationalized industries, with the aim of building up the industrial sector without relying on foreign capital.
 This naturally resulted in decreased foreign investment.

+Debate between scholars: informal empire or mutually beneficial economic partnership?

+A scholarly article published in 2008 highlights the fact that the nature of the economic relationship between England and Argentina has been contested over time by scholars, with some scholars arguing that the relationship was an innocent economic partnership, and other scholars arguing that the relationship involved an unequal distribution of power and was colonial in nature.
+At times, the literature argues that the economic relationship was more hegemonic or exploitative in nature, and a form of colonialism or imperialism, citing treaties that put the British at an economic advantage.
+At the same time, scholars (very often the same scholars), upon gathering new information, have shifted their arguments in favor of labeling British-Argentine relations has mutually beneficial, and actually as something Argentinians (at least the elites) were openly grateful for and supportive and inviting of.
+Overall, the article claims that there is evidence to support both arguments, implying that the relationship was not black and white, but more nuanced.

+An economic partnership: Argentinian (elites) views of British investment in Argentina

+Argentinian elites viewed the British as economic allies that had supported Argentina in its economic development goals.
+During the late 1920's, Argentina had one of the largest populations of British people in the world.
+Due to their large numbers, the British were able to largely influence Argentinian culture, and that they did this by being very active in social groups in society.
+Argentinians also viewed England as the only European country to have directly supported their economic goals, France as culturally influential, and Italy as influential as far as Garibaldi's help during their revolution, but England was put on a pedestal compared to the other countries because of their large amount of investment in the country.
+This evidence is what influences some scholars to argue that the nature of the relationship between the two countries was not one of hostile economic control.